 Trivia: Voltaire satirized Leibniz’s Best of All Possible Worlds defense in the novel, Candide (1759).

 The Free Will Defense (FWD).
 The FWD is the most common theodicy.
 One version is found in Descartes’ 4th Meditation (1641).
 Another in Alvin Plantinga’s paper aptly named, The Free Will Defense (1971).
 The FWD is a variation of the Best of All Possible Worlds defense.
-How so?
-Because God judged that a world which allows us free will is better than a world in which we are all automatons – even though He knew that evil would be produced by the exercise of our free will.
+God judged that a world which allows us free will is better than a world in which we are all automatons – even though He knew that evil would be produced by the exercise of our free will.

 Objection: The FWD accounts for human-authored evil but not for natural evil.
 In order to account for natural evil, the FWD would have to be supplemented with something like Satanic Realism.
 But there is another problem here.
 Recall the worry I raised earlier, that the Free Will Defense applies only to human-authored evil.
 If humans are natural, then the Free Will Defense doesn’t apply to human-authored evil, unless one can give some plausible account of what makes humans special and distinct in the natural world.